 How will it benefit you?

-- Increase productivity by ensuring that employees know where they're going and what's expected of them.
+- Increase productivity—Ensure employees know where they’re going and that they optimize their use of resources.